latex3/babel/README.md

 ```
 3.82  (dev)
       * Predefined transforms can be activated after the first
-        \babelprovide.
+        \babelprovide (lua).
+      * Tibetan for XeTeX.
+      * More updates to the CLDR 41: Albanian, Kinyarwanda, Maltese,
+        Odia, Ossetic, Pashto, Polish, Portuguese, Punjabi, Romanian,
+        Romansh, Russian, Sakha, Sinhala, Slovak, Slovenian, Somali.
+      * Fixes:
-      * Fixes for \MakeXXXcase: a (hopefully) better hack for #189 (see
+        - \MakeXXXcase: a (hopefully) better hack for #189 (see
           also #193).

-3.81  2022-10-04
-      * Tibetan line breaking and justification (lines padded with
-        trailing tshegs).
-      * New option 'letters' for 'onchar'.
-      * Conceal 'fontspec' warnings about unknown languages and
-        scripts with \babelfont.
-      * More updates to the CLDR 41: Burmese, Dutch, Kwasio, Malay,
-        Marathi, Mazanderani, Nepali, Norwegian, Norwegian Nynorsk.
+        - Thai (with xetex): #182 wasn’t quite fixed.
 ```

 ### Previous changes